 On May 15, retail establishments, hotels, and campgrounds may re-open at 50 percent capacity while following strict cleaning and social distancing procedures.
 Several outdoor activities in Cherokee will open to the general public the same day including the Fire Mountain Trails, Cherokee Skate Park, and the Oconaluftee Island Park.
 Cherokee Enterprise Waters will open that day as well for fishing for people not enrolled with the EBCI.
 Fishing permits may be purchased on-line at www.fishcherokee.com or from a local fishing permit vendor.

 All NCDOT’s 58 Rest Areas’ restroom facilities statewide remain open 24 hours per day for travelers’ relief.
 State Welcome Centers on the interstate highways are closed for visitor information, but remain open for restrooms 24 hours per day.

-UPDATE: The Smoky Mountain Visitor Center in Franklin, NC is set to reopen on Saturday, May 9.
+UPDATE: The Smoky Mountain Visitor Center in Franklin, NC reopened on Saturday, May 9.

 Outdoor Closures & Updates

 During this time of social distancing, the great outdoors at first seemed the best option to remain active.
 However, as people flocked to popular hiking trails, scenic lookouts, and waterfalls in droves it became clear that these too would need to be limited.
 While there are still ways to enjoy outdoor recreation, these more popular spots are have been closed.